"""

 Provides numba-accelerated routines for computing critical curves, caustic

-boundaries, polygon areas, and lensing cross sections.
-All core functions
+boundaries, polygon areas, and lensing cross sections for EPL (Elliptical

 Usage: